pingcap/docs/reference/sql/statements/split-region.md

     split partition table t between (0) and (10000) regions 4;
     ```

-3. Use the `SHOW TABLE REGIONS` syntax to see the Region of this table again.
+3. Use the `SHOW TABLE REGIONS` syntax to view the Regions of this table again.
 You can see that this table now has ten Regions, each partition with five Regions, four of which are the row data and one is the index data.

     {{< copyable "sql" >}}